celestiaorg/docs/nodes/celestia-app.md

 import coffeeVersions from '/.vitepress/constants/coffee_versions.js'
 </script>

-This tutorial will guide you through installing `celestia-app`.
+This tutorial will guide you through installing celestia-app.
 This tutorial presumes you completed the steps in
 [setting up your own environment](./environment.md).